unixisking/pattern-matching-algorithms/README.md

   pip install -r matplotlib numpy python main.py
 ```
+This will run all the algorithms on the **algos.c** file against the text and wordlists present in the **gen** folder and plot a graph with the benchmarks like the one below.

 ## Benchmarks and Observations
 ![Benchmarks for each algorithm with an alphabet of size 2 and 70](graph/comparison_plot.png "Benchmarks for each algorithm with an alphabet of size 2 and 70")

+The benchmarks are measured using the C times library's clock function which measures processor and CPU time.
 ### Performance with an Alphabet of Size 2

 - **Boyer-Moore (BM):**